Table of Contents

 2. The stack: Vite + CRXJS + React + TypeScript

 Our production stack has been refined over 100+ extension versions.
-Here is what we use and why:
+Here is what we use and why.
+For a detailed comparison of extension frameworks, see our CRXJS vs Plasmo vs WXT comparison.

 Vite 8